alexkch/Grad-Admin-Portal/report/product.md

 **6. Technical highlights: interesting bugs, challenges, lessons learned, observations, etc.**

-Interesting bugs
+Interesting bugs :

-Challenges
+Challenges ： We useed React in our project.
+But we need add Redux into our project to maximize the user experience.
+So we have to learn Redux.

-Lessons learned
+Lessons learned : React Details and Redux

 **7. Project management and progress reporting**